 - Family factors that contribute to child abuse and neglect

 - Community and environmental factors that contribute to child abuse and neglect

 - Risk factors for recurrence of child abuse and neglect

-Describes individual and communities factors associated with child abuse and neglect.
+Describes individual, family, and community factors associated with child abuse and neglect.